-WASHINGTON, DC – The DC Bar Foundation is seeking nominations for the 2019 Jerrold Scoutt Prize, which is awarded annually to an exceptional legal services attorney in the District of Columbia.
-Nominations will be accepted until February 1, 2019.
-The Scoutt Prize will be presented during the DC Bar Foundation’s 2019 Fall Reception, generously hosted each year by Alston & Bird LLP.
+[District of Columbia, February 5, 2021] – The DC Bar Foundation seeks nominations for the 2021 Jerrold Scoutt Prize, which is awarded annually to an exceptional legal services attorney in the District of Columbia.
+Nominations will be accepted through March 26, 2021 at 5:00 PM.
+The 2021 Scoutt Prize will be presented during the DC Bar Foundation’s virtual Fall Reception on October 28, 2021.

-The Scoutt Prize recognizes outstanding lawyers who work full time, or have spent much of their careers working full time, at DC nonprofits providing direct, hands-on legal services to the poor or disadvantaged in our community.
-We encourage you to nominate attorneys who have not only demonstrated a high degree of skill in representing their clients, but who have also demonstrated a high degree of compassion.
+The Scoutt Prize recognizes outstanding lawyers who work full time, or have spent much of their careers working full time, at DC nonprofits that provide direct, hands-on legal services to those living in poverty and in vulnerable situations.
+The DC Bar Foundation encourages you to nominate attorneys who have not only demonstrated a high degree of skill in representing their clients, but who have also demonstrated a high degree of compassion.

-Zuckert, Scoutt & Rasenberger LLP established the Scoutt Prize in 1993 in honor of founding partner Jerrold Scoutt Jr. The firm continues to provide an award of $2,500 annually, and since its creation, 28 outstanding public interest attorneys have been recognized.
-In 2018, Philip Fornaci, Project Director of the DC Prisoners’ Project with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, was honored for his career-long dedication and commitment to advocacy.
+KMA Zuckert LLC (formerly Zuckert, Scoutt & Rasenberger LLP) established the Scoutt Prize in 1992 in honor of founding partner Jerrold Scoutt Jr. The Scoutt Prize comes with a $2,500 award.
+Since its creation, 30 outstanding public interest attorneys have been recognized.
+In 2020, Beth Mellen of the Legal Aid Society for the District of Columbia received the Prize in honor of her career-long dedication and commitment to service.

-Nominations made for the 2017 and 2018 prize will be reconsidered.
-Those who submitted nominations in those years are encouraged to update their nomination materials.
+Nominations made for the 2019 and 2020 Prizes will be reconsidered.
+However, those who submitted nominations in those years are encouraged to update their nomination materials.

 How to submit your nomination:

 Nominations must include a cover letter and the nominee’s curriculum vitae.
 Supporting materials, like articles of interest or letters of support, are highly encouraged.